waporwave2/WWModular/README.md

 - show them what this program can do!
 - [ ] scancodes, to support non QWERTY keyboards
 - [ ] wrap documentation line length
-- [ ] update documentation to reflect ADSR and other changes
+- [x] update documentation to reflect ADSR and other changes
+- [ ] change synth+ to use new ADSR formula?

 ### not-super-important-but-still-cool features
 - [ ] ports should also pulse color even if no wire is connected